 And so he is there.

-Wait a minute, but that's all gone.
+Well, wait a minute, but that's all gone.

-I mean, if he again, any attorney client privilege here has been blown to smithereens, correct?
+I mean, if he, again, any attorney-client privilege here has been blown to Smithereens, correct?

 Well, it may be that Cohen has blown it, and there may be a waiver as to some of their discussions, but that doesn't give Cohen the right, and it certainly doesn't give the prosecutors the right to take that information.